 Sowell completed his statement by saying he was sorry.
 He was asked no specifics about his crimes.

-Sowell was convicted of murdering eleven women and burying their bodies in and around his Imperial Avenue home.
+Sowell was convicted of murdering eleven women and burying their bodies in and around his Imperial Avenue home last month.
 The same jury that convicted him must now decide whether Sowell serves life in prison, or is put to death.